redhat-openstack/website/source/needsupdate/clients.html.md

 ### Client releases are independent

-*   Upstream client releases are **independent** on OpenStack releases and milestones.
+*   Upstream client releases are **independent** of OpenStack releases and milestones.
 *   Clients are supposed to be backward compatible, but this **isn't** enforced/ensured.

 ### Client stable/$RELEASE branches